Periodic KPZ fixed point with general initial conditions: Proof of Theorem for generic time-ordered parameters under the normalization y 1 (L) = -1

-Our proof of Proposition \ref{prop:consistency} is similar to that for the case of the periodic narrow wedge initial condition in \cite[Appendix A]{Baik-Liu2024}.
-Hence, we only provide a sketch of the proof and emphasize the differences in the proof.
+\begin{proof}[Proof of Proposition~\ref{prop:DYconvergence00}] The convergence follows from pointwise convergence of the summands in $\mathscr{D}^{(\mathbf{n})}_{Y_L}(\bm{z})$ and a uniform tail bound.
+Since the convergence of \eqref{eq:Dzhere} was proved for the periodic step initial condition in~\cite{Baik-Liu19}, we only explain the new part of the proof, namely the effect of the general initial condition.